senzing-garage/docker-compose-demo/docs/examples.md

         docker compose --profile new --file senzing-docker-compose-postgresql-truthset.yaml up --pull always
         ```

-    1. In a separate terminal, exec into the `senzing/senzingsdk-tools` image.
+    1. In a separate terminal, exec into the `senzing/senzingsdk-tools` container.

         ```console
         docker exec -it senzingsdk-tools /bin/bash